Best of Luck Laalu

-Best Of Luck Laalu, is a 2017 Gujarati drama film produced by Rashmin Majithia and written and directed by Vipul Mehta.
+Best Of Luck Laalu, is a 2017 Gujarati drama film produced by Rashmin Majithia under the banner Coconut Motion Pictures and written and directed by Vipul Mehta.
 In the film, Smit Ganatra plays the role of a SSC student and Supriya Pathak Kapur (Daksha Modi) as his Mother.
 Music Director duo Sachin–Jigar has composed the film's score and songs.

-The film was released in India on 27 October.
+The film was released in India on 27 October and was immediately declared a box office hit.

 Plot

 The film travels around the life of Laalu, a SSC student.
 Amatya Modi (Laalu) is from a middle-class family and Amatya's mom wishes that Laalu, who is a grade ‘A’ student further pushes himself to secure a merit rank in the upcoming SSC board exams.
 The entire family— Laalu, Daksha and even Laalu's happy-go-lucky grandfather Haresh Bhai— rally around the clock the entire school year to fulfill his goal with all the conventional teenage distractions and pressures.